AndrewC101/PokemonTrueRed/README.md

 Hack of Pokemon Red/Blue with a focus on fun, difficulty and post game content while retaining the feeling of a definitive gen 1 experience.

 # Main Features
-- All trainer parties and Pokemon updated for greater difficulty and engagement
+- All trainer parties and Pokemon updated for greater difficulty and engagement.
+However, the game is not frustratingly difficult.
 - A significant amount of dialog changed to make the world more rich and fun
 - AI updates making all enemies more difficult, some trainers will switch in specific situations
 - Added ability to rematch any trainer, but you gain reduced exp before beating Elite Four